gventre04/CircuitPython/README.md

 ### Lesson(s) Learned

 Each seperate command was fairly simple, all you have to do is program the order in which the LEDs turn on and off.
 I unfortunately stuck my wire into 5V instead of ground, but nothing was fried and the LEDs eventually worked.
-The Sparkle command was by far the hardest as it required import random and some research on how the random command works.
+The Sparkle command was by far the hardest as it required import random I used [this website](https://www.pythonforbeginners.com/random/how-to-use-the-random-module-in-python) to understand how the random module worked.